Compare · Beehiiv

 The 30-second answer

 Pick by job.
 Need to send and monetize a newsletter?
 Beehiiv.
 Need to find the people who'd open it?
 Gorilla.
-Most serious newsletter founders eventually run both.
 Beehiiv ships the issue.
-Gorilla finds the strangers asking for that exact issue on Reddit, X, YouTube and TikTok.
+Gorilla finds the strangers asking for that exact issue on Reddit, X, Bluesky, LinkedIn, and YouTube.
+Most newsletter founders end up running both.

 Side by side